Southwestern Ontario Kitchen Cabinet Painters

 Give Old Cabinets New Life

-Our Unique Process takes between 7 & 10 days for a Factory Fine Finish with Lacquer!
+Our Unique Process takes between 7 & 10 days for a Factory Fine Finish with a Cross Linking Urethane (water poly)!

 First, we’ll ask you to clean your cabinets so no visible food or grease contamination is showing before we start them.
 Wood finishes need to be dry in order to get the best primer/sealer bond.
 We are not able to lacquer certain finishes like Thermo Foil or items where paints have been applied over a previous lacquer finish.